wp-plugins/theatre/readme.txt

 Events don't have their own pages.
 They only appear on pages with event listings.

-So if you run a theatre then 'The Sound Of Music' is a _production_ and the show this weekend is an _event_.
+So if you run a theater then 'The Sound Of Music' is a _production_ and the show this weekend is an _event_.

 If you are a musician then your band is a _production_ and your gigs are the _events_.